Azure/azure-iot-sdk-c/iothub_client/samples/pnp/readme.md

 * The command `getMaxMinReport` allows the application to specify statistics of the temperature since a given date.
 To keep the sample simple, we ignore this field and instead return statistics from the entire lifecycle of the executable.

-* When temperature controller receives a delay for reboot, we log the delay but do not schedule a worker to run at delay seconds later.
+* The temperature controller implements a command named `reboot` which takes a request payload indicating the delay in seconds.
+The sample will log the value requested but will not take any action delay seconds later.